 The use of cell phones by students during school hours (8:00-3:30) is prohibited.
 If an emergency arises an official school phone must be used.
+Students are not allowed to take cell phones on field trips.

 School Visitors Expectation